snh1999/snh1999/README.md

         </li>
         Not sure about how this will turn out, brainstrom attempt is pretty much on with this.
 I just am not comfortable seeing my kid cousin enjoying the cringe-fest from short video contents.
-I just want him to get some good entertainment as we did before all the competiton for attention become a thing
+I just want him to get some good entertainment as we did before all the competiton for attention become a thing.
         <li style="margin-top: 10px">
             <img
                 src="https://custom-icon-badges.demolab.com/badge/Search_Red-grey?style=for-the-badge"